top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 _Devel-controllers_ did not plan on being able to intentionally leave the lane.
 Meaning the space left to avoid an obstacle on the side of the lane is tight making above uncertainties more severe.

 We evaluated the option to keep track of our position inside the map.
 Given a decent accuracy of said position we’d be able to create a map of the detected obstacles.
 Given multiple detections (also outside of the bounding box) we could achieve a further estimation of our pose relative to the obstacles.
 This essentially would mean creating a SLAM-algorithm with obstacles as landmarks.
-We declared as out of scope given the size of our team.
+We declared as out of scope given the size of our team as well as the computational constraints.
 The goal was to make use of a stable, continuous detection and in each frame react on it.

 #### **Actual Implementation** {#saviors-avoidance-implementation}